hindu-comm/mail_stream_advaita-l/2017/10/Significance_of_Mula/355__Praveen_R._Bhat.md

 > between Vijnanavada Buddhism and Vedanta.

-​The main difference between the two is that the consciousness that pervades vijnANa is not kShaNika in Vijnanavada, that which is kShaNika is vRttijnAna in Vedanta.
+The main difference between the two is that the consciousness that pervades vijnANa is not kShaNika in Vijnanavada, that which is kShaNika is vRttijnAna in Vedanta.
 It is also that which makes the difference between the adhiShThAna in Vedanta and atyantAbhAva shUnya in Buddhism.
 If